SAP-samples/teched2022-DA281/exercises/ex3/README.md

 ![RF Configuration](img/RF_Configuration.png)

-1. After filling the necessary properties for the Replication Flow, we click on the Tasks tab to replicate the CDS View **Z_CDS_EPM_SO**.
+6. After filling the necessary properties for the Replication Flow, we click on the Tasks tab to replicate the CDS View **Z_CDS_EPM_SO**.
-2. Click on the Create button to create a task for the CDS View replication
+7. Click on the Create button to create a task for the CDS View replication

 ![RF Create Task](img/RF_Create_Task.png)

-1. Select the CDS View by navigating to the TMP folder and click on the CDS View **Z_CDS_EPM_SO**.
+8. Select the CDS View by searching for the pattern Z_CDS and navigate to the TMP folder.
+Click on the CDS View **Z_CDS_EPM_SO**.
 To add the CDS View to the Replication Flow click the Ok button on the Pop-Up window
-2. Repeat step 8 for the CDS views **Z_CDS_EPM_PO** and **Z_CDS_EPM_PD**.
+9. Repeat step 8 for the CDS views **Z_CDS_EPM_PO** and **Z_CDS_EPM_PD**.

-3. After adding all three CDS views to the created Replication Flow, change the Load Type of each CDS View from Initial Only to Initial and Delta over the drop-down menu in the column Load Type.
+10. After adding all three CDS views to the created Replication Flow, change the Load Type of each CDS View from Initial Only to Initial and Delta over the drop-down menu in the column Load Type.

 ![RF Task Overview](img/RF_Replication_Details.png)